LvNA-system/labeled-RISC-V/fpga/README.md

 make -j16 sw  # change 16 to the number of cores according to your host
 ```
 If it is the first time you run this command, note that you will be asked to pull these repos under `../../sw`.
-Note that the `RISCV_ROOTFS_HOME` environment variable  has been manually set at before step.
+Note that the `RISCV_ROOTFS_HOME` environment variable  has been manually set at the STEP `Set Environment Variables - PATH`.

 After that, `linux.bin` will be generated under `build/`.
 This is a minimal rootfs only containing a `hello` program.